- Sulani Perera, Ph.D., Senior Psychologist

 Dr. Arocho received his B.A. in Psychology and Anthropology from The College of William and Mary, and his Ph.D. in Clinical Psychology at Fordham University.
 He completed his predoctoral internship at Rutgers University Behavioral Health Care, where he trained in outpatient, partial hospital, and HIV-clinic mental health services, as well as psychological assessment.
 He has also completed training in inpatient hospital, university counseling, forensic, and community mental health settings.
 Dr. Arocho has conducted research on the role of moral disgust in OCD and PTSD.

 Jenny works with adults who experience a range of difficulties including depression, anxiety, trauma, obsessive-compulsive disorder (OCD), substance abuse, and more.
-She received her B.A. in Psychology from Pennsylvania State University and is working toward her M.S.Ed and Ph.D. in Counseling Psychology from Fordham University.
+She received her B.A. in Psychology from Pennsylvania State University and her M.S.Ed. in Mental Health Counseling from Fordham University.
+She is working toward her Ph.D. in Counseling Psychology from Fordham University.
 Jenny has experience working with culturally diverse patient populations and provides culturally sensitive treatment.
 She has previously worked with adults at the Brooklyn College Personal Counseling Center, and with adults, children, adolescents, and families at Yonwoo Psychology Institute in Seoul, South Korea.
 Her past research experiences include examining social interactions between the caregiver and child, the relationship between anxiety and depression, risk and resilience of Latino/a LGB youth, and the utility of mindfulness in preventing burnout.
 Jenny’s current research focuses on the influence of traditional cultural values, stigma, and pressure on East Asian LGB adults.
 Jenny is fluent in Korean.

 Dr. Greene is an expert in the treatment of panic attacks and panic disorder, anxiety, and OCD.
 He received his doctorate in clinical psychology from Boston University and completed postdoctoral training at Memorial Sloan-Kettering Cancer Center and the Mount Sinai School of Medicine.
 Dr. Greene served as an assistant professor at the Mount Sinai School of Medicine for six years.
 At Mount Sinai, he conducted research and supervised medical residents.
 He served as principal investigator of an NIH-funded research project that trained over 300 social workers, psychologists, psychiatrists, and other clinicians in cognitive-behavioral therapy.